Filing a Life Insurance Claim

 The principal death benefit amount remains tax-free, but any interest earned on payments is subject to federal income tax.
 This becomes relevant when beneficiaries choose installment payments, annuities, or interest-only arrangements rather than lump-sum payouts.

 Death benefits paid to the insured's estate rather than a named beneficiary may be subject to estate taxes if the total estate value exceeds federal thresholds.
-As of 2026, the federal estate tax exemption is $15 million, meaning estates valued below this amount generally owe no estate tax on life insurance proceeds.
+Under the One Big Beautiful Bill enacted in 2025, the 2026 federal estate and gift tax exemption is $15 million per person (approximately $30 million for a married couple with portability), with a top estate tax rate of 40% on amounts above the exemption.
+The 2026 annual gift tax exclusion is $19,000 per recipient.

-If a life insurance policy was sold to a third party before the insured's death, different tax rules apply.
-For high-net-worth families, irrevocable life insurance trusts can help manage estate tax implications.
-Sale proceeds above the policy basis may be subject to capital gains tax, and the eventual death benefit payout may also have tax implications for the new owner.
+If a life insurance policy was sold to a third party before the insured's death through a life settlement or viatical settlement, different tax rules apply.
+For high-net-worth families, naming a trust as beneficiary (specifically an irrevocable life insurance trust) can help keep the death benefit out of the taxable estate.

 Situations Where Claims Are Denied